malakshalayel/malakshalayel/README.md

 # Hi 👋!
-My name is Malak Shalayel and I'm a FullStack Developer from Palestine 🇵🇸
+My name is Malak Shalayel and I'm a Mobile Developer from Palestine 🇵🇸

 ## About Me